MichaelRCruz/idk-nginx/LocationBlocks.md

 * `/sup7`

 ### Preferential Prefix Match
 Note there is a default assignment to each location match modifier with a regular expression taking priority over a prefix match.
-You can supersede the regular expression match with the following example using the carrot tilde.
+You can supersede the regular expression match with the following example using the "carrot" and "tilde".

 ```nginx
 ...